netgroup/pastrami/scripts/README.md

 Launch the experiment automatically.

-""The execution results will be printed on the terminal and automatically stored in the netrace_data directory as text files for later analysis""
+""The execution results will be printed on the terminal and automatically stored in the netrace_data directory in /scripts as text files for later analysis""